Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 Premium option:

-- Fast charging + full smart control via app
+- Fast charging plus full smart control via app

 - From ~$2,500 installed

 Your actual costs depend on your tariff, solar system, driving patterns, and charger setup.
-BillWise can model it all:
+BillWise can model all of it:

-- Upload your bill — We'll see your current tariff and usage
+- Upload your bill — we'll read your current tariff and usage

-The bottom line: charging an EV at home in Perth costs a fraction of running a petrol car, and with the right setup, you can charge for almost nothing.
+The bottom line: charging an EV at home in Perth costs a fraction of running a petrol car, and with the right setup — surplus solar plus the EV Add-On overnight rate — you can charge for just a few cents per kWh.

 - EV Charging at Home: Everything You Need to Know -- Our complete guide to home EV charging setup, equipment, and installation in WA.

 Ready to compare EV charging costs?
-Calculate your ROI → — includes petrol vs EV comparison with live FuelWatch prices so you can see exactly what switching saves you.
+Calculate your savings → — includes a petrol vs EV comparison with live FuelWatch prices, so you can see exactly what switching saves you.

 See how much you could save with solar, batteries, and smart tariff choices